fivetran/dbt-language-server/README.md

      Note: `dbt-rpc` is compatible with Python versions less than 3.10
 1. Test that dbt-rpc works
    - `dbt-rpc --version`
+1. For Windows, install WSL and Ubuntu 20.04 as **Administrator** (this requires a computer restart)
+   - `wsl --install -d Ubuntu-20.04`
 1. Create your [dbt profile](https://docs.getdbt.com/dbt-cli/configure-your-profile) and add your credentials.
    - `touch ~/.dbt/profiles.yml`
    - See dbt Labs’ [BigQuery profile](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile) documentation for more guidance on how to populate this file.